davidlarrimore/openwebui-chat-analyzer/readme.md

 ## Troubleshooting

 - If Streamlit crashes during sentiment analysis, install the TextBlob corpora with `python -m textblob.download_corpora`.
 - Summaries failing or timing out?
-Confirm the OpenAI-compatible endpoint configured in `.env` is running and reachable, and that the sentence-transformers model has been downloaded (first run may take a minute).
+Confirm your Open WebUI deployment at `OWUI_DIRECT_HOST` is reachable, the API key is valid, and that the sentence-transformers model has been downloaded (first run may take a minute).
 - Some environments need a font package for `wordcloud`; installing system fonts (for example `sudo apt-get install fonts-dejavu`) fixes blank visuals.
 - Adjust `STREAMLIT_SERVER_PORT` or the Docker port mapping if 8501 is already in use.
 - Seeing “Unable to connect to the backend API”?
 Make sure `uvicorn backend.app:app --port 8502` (or the Docker `backend` service) is running and reachable.